TasneemZh/Local-Serverless-with-DynamoDB/README.md

 # About the Project

 A serverless offline project that runs locally on the user's browser.
-It costs nothing and doesn't need any registeration.
-It also has a local DynamoDB which can be interacted with through a shell as long as the server is running on the background.
-All the functions are written in Node.js and formatted modernly with ES6.
+It costs nothing and doesn't need any registration.
+It also has a local DynamoDB which can be interacted with through a shell as long as the server is running in the background.
+All the functions are written in **Node.js** and formatted modernly with **ES6**.
 The server is connected with the [Serverless App](https://app.serverless.com/) with the name "serverless-template".
-Thus, it needs Internet connection when operating since the word "offline" means that it isn't connected with a cloud service provider (e.g., AWS).
+Thus, it needs an Internet connection when operating since the word "offline" means that it isn't connected with a cloud service provider (e.g., AWS).
 In other words, it is FREE.

 -------------------------------------------------